 If the debt has been paid, or you think the amount the creditor is claiming is wrong, you should immediately contact the creditor’s solicitor to check the facts.

-If the creditor will not re-examine the matter and you were not present at court when the original order was made, you should seek advice about making an application for a rehearing (see “Applying for a rehearing”).
+If the creditor will not re-examine the matter and you were not at court when the original order was made, you should seek advice about applying for a rehearing (see “Applying for a rehearing”).

 As a general rule, immediate action will cut down court costs.
 Not communicating with the creditor and not attending court is generally the worst policy.